Getting paid from Meta as a creator in Ghana

 Step 2: Link your Grey account to Meta payouts

 Once your account is set up, add the USD details to your Meta payout settings.
-From then on, every time Meta pays you through ad revenue or Stars, it goes straight into your Grey account.

 Step 3: Withdraw in Ghanaian cedis when you’re ready